2004 United States Senate election in Georgia

 The 2004 United States Senate election in Georgia took place on November 2, 2004, alongside other elections to the United States Senate in other states as well as elections to the United States House of Representatives and various state and local elections.
+This election was the fifth consecutive even-number year in which a senate election was held in Georgia after elections in 1996, 1998, 2000, and 2002.
 Incumbent Democratic U.S. Senator Zell Miller decided to retire instead of seeking a first full term in office, leaving an open seat.

-Representative Johnny Isakson, a Republican, won the open seat, marking the first time in history that Republicans held both of Georgia’s Senate seats.
-Democratic nominee Denise Majette became both the first African American and the first woman to be nominated for Senate in Georgia.
+Representative Johnny Isakson, a Republican, won the open seat, defeated Democratic nominee Denise Majette, who was both the first African American and the first woman to be nominated for Senate in Georgia.
 Isakson would remain in the Senate until his resignation on December 31, 2019.
+This election was the first open-seat United States Senate election in Georgia for this seat since 1956 and marked the first time in history that Republicans held both of the state’s Senate seats.

 Democratic primary

 Following reports that Miller would retire, Democratic leaders unsuccessfully tried to convince outgoing Governor Roy Barnes to run for Senate.
 Max Cleland, a former Senator who lost his seat in the 2002 election, was also considered a possible candidate before choosing not to run.

 Majette's announcement that she would seek to replace Miller caught Democrats by surprise, as she was not on anyone's call list when Democrats began seeking a candidate to replace Miller.
-Further skepticism among Democrats about the viability of her candidacy surfaced when she announced that "God" had told her to run for the Senate.
+Further skepticism among Democrats about the viability of her candidacy surfaced when she announced that God had told her to run for the Senate.